OctopusDeploy/docs/docs/getting-started/best-practices/project-and-project-groups.md

 - Handle approvals from the key individuals in your company.
 The release orchestration project will send the approval information to the component project.
 - Provide the ability to review changes before they are deployed.

+## Anti-patterns to avoid

+A project should deploy one component of an application (WebUI, WebAPI, Service, Database) and do it well.
+Some common anti-patterns we've seen you should avoid are:

+- A project deploying all the components for an application.
+A deployment process with more than 20 steps indicates that project is doing too much.
+- A project per application, per environment, such as `OctoPetShop_Dev`, `OctoPetShop_Test`, and so on.
+This is impossible to maintain and track versions.

 ## Cumulative Changes

 Octopus Deploy expects any application component it deploys to contain everything that component needs.
 If you are deploying a web application, the deployment should include all the JavaScript, CSS, binaries, HTML files, etc., that is needed to run that web application.
 It shouldn't just be a delta change of a few HTML files or binaries.
 Octopus Deploy expects that is for a variety of reasons.